|

 the Guckenheimer Sour Kraut Banda band that produced the weirdest music of the 1950s

-by consequently refusing to to play in time or on tune | |||
+by consequently refusing to play in tune and on time | |

 IntroductionIn 1949, Richard Gump and a few musical friends set up a band: the Guckenheimer Sour Kraut Band.
 They were playing old German